 No surgery required to make adjustments.
 ProACT can be adjusted postoperatively in an office setting.
 This allows the physician to fine tune the device to best meet each individual patient’s continence needs.

 Patient ease of use is very important that’s why ProACT is a passive therapy.
 No patient manipulation of the device is required, including for voiding to occur.

-If an adverse event occurs requiring explant, ProACT can be easily removed in 5-10 minutes in your physician’s office.
+If an adverse event occurs requiring explant, ProACT can be easily removed in your physician’s office.
 Alternative therapies require an additional invasive surgery to remove.
 No complicated removal is necessary for ProACT.

 Important Safety Info: The potential risks with the ProACT implant procedure include perforation, migration, erosion, infection, and other risks.
 If an infection occurs at the implant site, it can be treated with antibiotics.
 If a more serious side effect occurs (e.g., perforation, migration, erosion), ProACT can be completely removed in an office setting.
 See ProACT Safety Information Sheet for further safety information.Your Doctor is your best source for further information on the risks and benefits of ProACT.